Post updated: September 2019

-I’m reading these books in publication order.
-Even though most books in the Discworld series can be read as standalone novels, I believe you’ll get more out of the books if you read them in the order they were written.
-There are many funny easter eggs and hints to previous books and characters that you won’t notice if you read them out of order.
+I read the series in it’s publication order, but they can all be read as standalone novels.
+However, there are many funny easter eggs and hints to previous books and characters that you won’t notice if you read them out of order.

 In the Collector Library Edition, books belonging to a specific collection will have that written out on the spine beneath the title.
 But there are many ways and orders to read these books.
 For more suggestions on how to approach this series, take a look at THIS list.

 If you choose to listen to the audiobooks, you need to keep an eye on which version you pick.
 It’s not just about the narrator, it’s also about content since one version is abridged.